Designing Organizational Context for Delivering Effective Practices & Services

 Professional development is targeted towards the provision of comprehensive and integrated school psychological services.
 It is tailored to the individual needs of each practitioner with the goal of continual professional growth and improvement.
 Professional development utilizes effective adult learning models.

-Common Barriers to Effective Professional Development Plans
+Common Barriers to Effective Professional Development Systems

 - School psychologists have difficulty identifying professional development opportunities targeted to their professional needs.